nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 Hey?
 Yeah.
 I guess I'll just put it on b, for now.
 K. And then if I do have to extinguish it, it's like on one of us.

-K. And like and like I said, I mean, at least the the only people that really need to worry too much about it is, is you and Carsten.
+K. And like and like I said, I mean, at least the the only people that really need to worry too much about it is, is you and Karsten.
 The rest of the group has, low light vision.
 So, basically, what that means for the rest of you is anything that isn't lit at this point is is black and white.
 So you can see in black and white, but, further out than the the space of the light.

 So you guys, you guys get onto that land, and then there's another boardwalk.
 You start moving towards that.
 And go ahead and roll some perception checks.
 More perception, More perception.
 More better.

 Boop.
 There we go.
 That's how you do it.
 K. Alright.

-So, Kahir, you noticed this specifically.
+So, Cahir, you noticed this specifically.
 With your low light vision and your high roll, you definitely notice as you are approaching the, the, the boardwalk to get onto the next section of land and just beyond that peninsula that you're about to get onto, is kind of where the mist kind of, not if it it dissipates.
 I was about to say evaporates, but that's the incorrect word.
 Dissipates is the word I was looking for.
 But you see that there are a number of creatures that are moving in in the trees and the bushes and in different areas, on that peninsula, do you suspect that there's some sort of ambush in place?

 What do you do?
 Out where you get the don't Then out where you get to the light guy.
 Well, you can you can you don't need to necessarily worry about the or are you moving away from the light?
 No. I was just joking.